xrd/final-scraper/_posts/2001-10-18-diving-in-dubrovnik.md

 ### Written by: Chris Dawson (cdawson)

+I went diving in Dubrovnik this morning.
+Anton met me at his shop down the road the pertol station in Lapad.
+We geared up and left out to one of the islands a few kilometers from shore.

 The first stop we made was for a cave dive.
 It was just the two of us, so Anton dropped his gear into the water after filling his BCD vest with air, and helped me into my two